antinmaze/nextjs-supabase-auth-starterkit/README.md

     - Responsive Navbar using the NextJSTemplates Next.js Tailwind Startup Template including Dark mode
     - Managing Forgot/Recover Password
     - Adding of some 2E2 Tests on Signin & SignUp using Cypress
-    - OIDC Authentification Using Google on client side
+    - OIDC Authentification Using Google on client side on SIgnUp

 App Architecture